Ninth Annual Lyra Music Youth Competition 2020

-Notification of Finalists will be sent by email and will be posted on the Lyra Music website by February 24, 2018.
-At the conclusion of the Finals, the names of the Final winners will be announced and awarded live at roughly at 9:00pm EST on March 3, 2018, shortly after the Final Round.
+Notification of Finalists will be sent by email and will be posted on the Lyra Music website by January 26, 2020.
+Competition winners in both divisions will be announced live at the conclusion of the Finals, at approximately 9:00pm on February 8, 2020, shortly after the Senior Final Round.
 Winners must be present in person at the award ceremony to receive prizes.
 Winners will also be posted on the Lyra Music website.

 The jury will consist of three distinguished professional musicians.
 There will also be a live audience vote, taken in person and online at the Final Round.
 In-person and online ballots must be received within 5 minutes of the last performance.
 A vote closing announcement will be made at the competition.
 The live audience vote will count for one of four jury votes.